TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Typolink.rst

    <a href="index.php?id=34&amp;
      tx_pressrelease[showUid]=123%3A456&amp;cHash=c0551fead6" >

-The link would be encoded with RealURL and respect :ts:`config.linkVars` as long as ->typolink is used to generate the final URL.
+The link would be encoded with RealURL and respect :typoscript:`config.linkVars` as long as ->typolink is used to generate the final URL.